 Less-than-Significant Impact.
-The Solar Blue Project is not located near a public airport or public use airport, and is not located within an airport land use plan area.
-The nearest public or public use airports include the Hanford, Corcoran, and Coalinga municipal airports, and the Harris Ranch airfield, all of which are located 16 miles or more from the project site.
+The Chestnut Solar Project is not located near a public airport or public use airport, and is not located within an airport land use plan area.
+The nearest public or public use airports include the Hanford and Coalinga municipal airports, and the Harris Ranch airfield, all of which are located 16 miles or more from the project site.

-The project site is located 7.0 miles south of the airfield at Naval Air Station Lemoore (NASL), and is included in the study area for the NAS Lemoore Joint Land Use Study (JLUS).
-The project site is located within the NASL flight pattern and is mapped as land subject to noise levels lower than 75 dBA CNEL as mapped in the NAS Lemoore Joint Land Use Study.
-The eastern end of the project site is exposed to noise levels just over 70 dBA CNEL, while the western three-fourths of the site is exposed to noise levels of less than 65 dBA CNEL (JLUSPC 2011, p.
+The project site is located 9.0 miles south of the airfield at Naval Air Station Lemoore (NASL) and is included in the study area for the NAS Lemoore Joint Land Use Study (JLUS).
+The project site is located within the NASL flight pattern and is mapped as land subject to noise levels lower than 70 dBA CNEL as mapped in the NAS Lemoore Joint Land Use Study.
+The eastern half of the project site is exposed to noise levels just over 60 to 70 dBA CNEL, while the western half of the site is exposed to noise levels of less than 60 dBA CNEL (JLUSPC 2011, p.
 2-11).
 The Kings County General Plan noise standard for the noise-sensitive outdoor areas of commercial or industrial developments is 65 dBA CNEL if the noise is from transportation sources such as aircraft overflights (Kings County General Plan Noise Element Table N-7).
 However, the proposed solar facilities are not considered noise-sensitive land uses and will have no permanent employees stationed on-site that would utilize outdoor use areas.
-Although Kings County has not established a noise limit for outdoor use areas that are not noise sensitive, noise levels exceeding 76 dBA CNEL are considered hazardous to health as determined by the US Environmental Protection Agency

-(US EPA 1974).
-Aircraft overflights would expose construction workers, who would be on the site temporarily, and the operational workers, who would visit the site periodically, to noise levels of just over 70 dBA CNEL, and well below the 76 dBA CNEL threshold.
-Therefore, the project would not expose workers on the project site to excessive noise levels from flight operations as NAS Lemoore.
-As such, the impact of the Solar Blue Project's exposure to noise from airport operations would be less than significant.
+Although Kings County has not established a noise limit for outdoor use areas that are not noise sensitive, noise levels exceeding 76 dBA CNEL are considered hazardous to health as determined by the US Environmental Protection Agency (US EPA 1974).
+Aircraft overflights would expose construction workers, who would be on the site temporarily, and the operational workers, who would visit the site periodically, to noise levels no greater than 70 dBA CNEL, and well below the 76 dBA CNEL threshold.
+Therefore, the project would not expose workers on the project site to excessive noise levels from NAS Lemoore flight operations.
+As such, the impact of the Chestnut Solar Project's exposure to noise from airport operations would be less than significant.

-The Solar Blue Project site is not located within the vicinity of a private airstrip.
-There are 5 airstrips within a 5-mile radius of the site, the nearest of which is 1.5 miles to the southeast.
+The Chestnut Solar Project site is not located within the vicinity of a private airstrip.
+There are 5 airstrips within a 5-mile radius of the site, the nearest of which is 1.5 miles to the east.
 As such, the project would not expose people working at the project site to excessive noise levels associated with the operation of a private airstrip.
-Therefore, the Solar Blue Project would be associated with no impact due to private airstrips in the vicinity.
+Therefore, the Chestnut Solar Project would be associated with no impact due to private airstrips in the vicinity.

-In summary, the impact associated the Solar Blue Project's exposure to noise from airport operations associated with a private airstrip or public airport or public use airport or would be less than significant.
+In summary, the impact associated the Chestnut Solar Project's exposure to noise from airport operations associated with a private airstrip or public airport or public use airport or would be less than significant.